saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 The purpose of Identity Service is to process and store customer identities, roles, credentials, and add the necessary functionality in order to implement SCA.
 Hence, besides standard functionality, in Identity Service should be implemented additional functionalities and an API, as an extension to the existing Identity Service.
 The extension (additional functionality and API) processes received from Core banking information and appeals to the Authenticator app via Authentication Service in order to get either action confirmation or denial from the customer.

-There is a little effort from Service Provider in order to implement and extension Identity Service with 6 API end-points:
+There is a little effort from Service Provider in order to implement the extension of Identity Service with 6 API end-points:
 * Connect to Service Provider;
 * Revoke Access Token;
 * Show Authorizations List;